 Grease, soap, and moisture may cling to your mops.
-Reusing the same mop after cleaning causes a layer grease, soap and moisture to form.
+Reusing the same mop after cleaning causes a layer of grease, soap, and moisture to form.
 This, in turn, causes the floors to become slippery.
 After cleaning your floors, make sure you use a separate dry mop for a final clean.
-And make sure to clean your mops properly to remove any residue that may have clung to it.
+And make sure to clean your mops properly to remove any residue that may have clung to them.

 Different mats are designed for different areas.
-Make sure you have matting coverage throughout your establishment to prevent slip and falls in your business space.
+Make sure you have matting coverage throughout your establishment to prevent slips and falls in your business space.

 To maximize protection against slip and fall accidents in your business, invest in the right kinds of mats: